 The height of a spike is usually greater than the height from which a ball is lifted or thrown.
 The spike follows an arc trajectory through the air and players can hit it at different speeds, but in most cases a powerful spike will make contact with the opponent’s court close to where they are standing.

 Depending on the defensive system of the opponents, the attacked ball and be hit to the center of the court, left side, right side, towards the center line, or the line.
-The goal is the ball lands on the court prior to the opponent touching or returning the ball.
+The goal is for the ball land on the court prior to the opponent touching or returning the ball.
 If the ball spiked is returned or “digged” the ball remains in play and the ball passed to a server can be spiked once again.